Why a Greek Cat Welfare Society?

 GCWS is run entirely by unpaid volunteers, working from home rather than costly offices, broadly grouped as follows:

-- Volunteer vets, nurses and others, mainly from UK, for neutering work
+- Volunteer vets, nurses and others, (not from the from UK *), for neutering work

 - Local volunteers in Greece who organise and operate neutering campaigns, feeding, welfare and general care